dotnet/docs/docs/standard/garbage-collection/using-objects.md

 ---
-title: "Using objects that implement IDisposable"
+title: Using objects that implement IDisposable
 description: Learn how to use objects that implement the IDisposable interface in .NET.
-Types that use unmanaged resources implement IDisposable to allow resource reclaiming. ms.date: 05/13/2020
+Types that use unmanaged resources implement IDisposable to allow resource reclaiming. ms.date: 05/17/2021
 dev_langs:
   - "csharp"
   - "vb"
 helpviewer_keywords:
   - "Dispose method"
   - "try/finally block"
   - "garbage collection, encapsulating resources"